- European Globalisation Adjustment Fund for Displaced Workers (EGF)

 - How is the EGF implemented?

-European Globalisation Adjustment Fund (EGF)
+European Globalisation Adjustment Fund for Displaced Workers (EGF)

-Why was the Fund set up?
+Why was the EGF created?

 How does the EGF help?

-- further education and training, skills development and
+- further training and qualifications, and

 How is the EGF implemented?